-When I speak with organizations who are struggling to revive their dwindling membership, my responses always boils down to the same mantra: Visit the future and mind the gaps.
+When I speak with organizations struggling to revive their dwindling membership, my responses always boils down to the same mantra: Visit the future, and mind the gaps.
 Be aware of what and who is coming your way.

-They used this information to reflect on their offerings to members today, and to change these offerings to make them relevant.
-By providing the training, resources, and information that younger members crave, their membership has grown larger and more representative of the industry demographic.
-They also made changes on the internal level, including a quota for young, emerging physicians to make up 30% of each committee.
+They used this information to reflect on their offerings today, and to change these offerings to make them relevant.
+By providing the training, resources and information younger members crave, their membership has grown larger and more representative of the industry demographic.
+They also made changes on the internal level, including a quota for young, emerging physicians to make up 30 percent of each committee.
 Diverse committees became infused with new ideas, innovation and energy.
-As a result, their community is more magnetic, exciting, and robust.
+As a result, their community is more magnetic, exciting and robust.

 As well as looking outward, look inward and ask yourselves, what legacy do we want to leave?
 Are we going to leave this association and industry stronger and better than when we arrived?
 If 2030 happened tomorrow, would we be ready for it?
 Are we thinking a generation ahead, or behind?
 Constantly examine the relevancy of your projects.
 Lay the foundations for the road ahead and your association won’t be left behind.